BloodofBlue/1610spring2020Dillan/README.md

 turns out we only need 10, so much for the song
 Yeetus
-Weather log january ninth: very sunny and also cold
+Weather log january ninth: very sunny and also cold weather log the tenth it was cold again, big surprise